-In an emergency, the FDA may allow vaccines (and other treatments) to be used by granting an Emergency Use Authorization (EUA).
-Both the Pfizer and Moderna vaccines have been granted EUAs.
+In an emergency, the FDA may allow vaccines, as well as tests and treatments, to be used by granting an Emergency Use Authorization (EUA).
+The Pfizer, Moderna and Johnson & Johnson vaccines have each been granted an EUA.

 All vaccines granted an EUA must go through the same clinical trials as all other vaccines.
 The FDA may grant an EUA only if evidence strongly suggests the benefits of getting the vaccine outweigh any risks to patients.

 The FDA expects manufacturers whose COVID-19 vaccines are authorized under an EUA to continue clinical trials to get additional safety and effectiveness information for a longer period of time, and to apply for approval (licensure).

 The Pfizer vaccine has now received licensure for people ages 16 and older (marketed under the name Comirnaty).
 Use of the vaccine in people ages 5 to 15 is still under the EUA.

 Moderna has applied for licensure and Johnson & Johnson, which became available later, is still collecting additional data.